paulvercoustre/Massive-Data-Processing/Assignment_2/README.md

 	            System.out.println("Line Counter Failed");
 ```

+There are 115105 lines in the pre-processed file

 #### (c)(7) Order the tokens of each line in ascending order of global frequency.

 To get the global frequency of each word in the text we use the wordcount job from assignemnt 0 (available [here](https://github.com/paulvercoustre/Massive-Data-Processing/blob/master/Assignment_2/src/pre_process/word_frequency.java)) which we compute on pg100.txt.